rishikeshsreehari/personal-blog/content/log.md

 disable_comments: true
 ShowReadingTime: false
 ---
-This is a place where I track all changes to my log.
-I hope this time it works!!
+This blog adheres to the **Personal Blog Versioning Manifesto**.
+All changes and commits to this blog can be viewed below in reverse chronological order.